The generalised distribution semantics and projective families of distributions

 \section{Introduction}

-The distribution semantics, first explicitly introduced by Sato \shortcite{Sato95}, kickstarted the development of probabilistic logic programming, a paradigm that extends traditional logic programming with probabilistic primitives to enable probabilistic relational programming with recursion.
+The distribution semantics, first introduced explicitly by Poole \cite{Poole93} and Sato \cite{Sato95}, kickstarted the development of probabilistic logic programming, a paradigm that extends traditional logic programming with probabilistic primitives to enable probabilistic relational programming with recursion.
 By cleanly separating the probabilistic part from the deterministic part, the distribution semantics allows the use of techniques developed over decades of logic programming research, such as negation as failure which unlocks recursion as a programming tool.

 From this point of view, probabilistic logic programming is a specific set-up of logic programs over independent probabilistic facts.
 There is no intrinsic reason, though, why the fundamental principle of separating probabilistic and logical components of a statistical relational formalism should be limited to this specific set-up.
 In this paper, the distribution semantics is studied as the abstract concept of defining a statistical relational specification by specifying an independent probabilistic part and an arbitrary deterministic part on top of that.